tenwang10/Google-Book-Search/README.md

 ## Google Book Search by Desaign Studio

-Google book search for and save books of interest.
-Using Google Book API to search books to read and find details about authors, page count, isbn, publisher, pblished on, and description about the book.
+Google book search for new search and save books of interest.
+Using Google Book API to search books to read and find details about authors, page count, ISBN, publisher, published on, and description about the book.

 <img src="./SS2.png" alt="Screen Shot" width="500">